Determining Bottle Sizes

 Can't convert tsps/tbsps/cups to mL/fl-oz?
 No worries!
 Just do a quick web search!

-Using Measuring Cups
+Method #3: Using Measuring Cups

-If you have pumps or caps that will take up part of your container's volume, make sure to account for the space when you are filling up the container with water.
+As previously mentioned, if you have pumps or caps that will take up part of your container's volume, make sure to account for the space when you are filling up the container with water.

-If you have pumps or caps that will take up part of your container's volume, make sure to account for the space when you are filling up the container with water.
+As previously mentioned, if you have pumps or caps that will take up part of your container's volume, make sure to account for the space when you are filling up the container with water.